daleao/sdv/Modules/Professions/README.md

 <ul>
 <font size="2">

-This aims to provide a new style of mining while attempting to compensate for the lack of coal without the vanilla Prospector profession.
+Provides a new style of mining while attempting to compensate for the lack of coal without the vanilla Prospector profession.
 </font>
 </ul>
 </details>